( 01 )

 Shall we clear the air? / Sadness is a no go-zone

-Co-editing issue #4 of BFTK and co-organising a symposium at London College of Communication (June 2019) for the journal on translation, transmission and transposition, between text and non-text, by humans and/or machines (with Natalie Ferris).
+Co-organised a symposium at London College of Communication (June 2019) for Bricks from the Kiln #4 on the themes of the journal—translation, transmission and transposition, between text and non-text, by humans and/or machines—together with BFTK editors Matthew Stuart, Andrew Walsh-Lister, and #4 co-editor Natalie Ferris).

 Marion Richardson: Writing & Writing Patterns